lewiisjc13/lewiisjc13/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository and all others inside of it are licensed under the MIT License.
 See the [LICENSE](./License) file for details.